naheedaakhtar/cafe-simulator/README.md

 You can view and interact with the live demo here: https://editor.p5js.org/naheeda/sketches/Uoaluq0BV
 # Description
 This project simulates a café environment with the following features:
-• Flocking customer using boid algorithms
-• Animated waiter sprites moving across the screen

-• Flocking customers using boid algorithms
+- Flocking customers using boid algorithms
-• Animated waiter sprites moving across the screen
+-  Animated waiter sprites moving across the screen
 • Dynamic background that changes based on time of day
 • Interactive elements where customers are attracted to the mouse position